On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: Summary of Theoretical Considerations

 We can make a few statements resulting from our theoretical analysis omitting their mathematical proof (which is too detailed for this short arXiv paper but will be provided in future longer arXiv paper):

 \begin{enumerate}

-\item{} Accumulation of the stationary EDM precession requires presence of either longitudinal and/or transverse electric ﬁelds in the lab frame. \item{} The resulting EDM precession eﬀect can be expressed via integrals over the sections with the transverse ﬁelds. \item{} To accumulate the EDM precession in transverse electric ﬁeld, transverse magnetic ﬁeld must also be present with exception of the magic energy case. \item{} In the Figure-8 conﬁguration, one has to provide an effective correlation between the radial electric ﬁeld and the MDM driven spin rotation. \item{} For small $\gamma G$ (electrons), MDM phase advance can include e a few $360^\circ$ spin rotations in the arcs of our special Figure-8 synchrotron design. \item{} M+E bends, figure 8 based approach can be efficiently used for low energy protons and deuterons with appropriate optimization of the spin phase / ﬁelds correlation.
-Note that one may consider a hadron energy as low as a few MeV coming out of an RFQ. \item{} When suitable for optimization, spin can make additional full rotations in E- or M-loops introduced in arcs. \item{} There are two theorems proved for an arbitrary (ﬂat or not ﬂat) closed orbit: \begin{enumerate} \item{} 1st order average strength of storage ring EDM is zero in magnetic rings \item{} Similar, 1st order average strength of storage ring EDM is zero in rings with purely transverse electric ﬁeld – with only exclusion of magic energy point. \end{enumerate}
+\item{} Accumulation of the stationary EDM precession requires presence of either longitudinal and/or transverse electric ﬁelds in the lab frame. \item{} The resulting EDM precession eﬀect can be expressed via integrals over the sections with the transverse ﬁelds. \item{} To accumulate the EDM precession in transverse electric ﬁeld, transverse magnetic ﬁeld must also be present with exception of the magic energy case. \item{} In the Figure-8 conﬁguration, one has to provide an effective correlation between the radial electric ﬁeld and the MDM driven spin rotation. \item{} For small $\gamma G$ (electrons), MDM phase advance can include a few $360^\circ$ spin rotations in the arcs of our special Figure-8 synchrotron design. \item{} With magnetic and electric bends, Figure-8 based approach can be efficiently used for low energy protons and deuterons with appropriate optimization of the spin phase/ﬁelds correlation.
+Note that one may consider a hadron energy as low as a few MeV coming out of an RFQ. \item{} When suitable for optimization, spin can make additional full rotations in electric or magnetic loops introduced in arcs. \item{} There are two theorems proved for an arbitrary (ﬂat or non-ﬂat) closed orbit: \begin{enumerate} \item{} 1st order average strength of storage ring EDM is zero in magnetic rings \item{} Similar, 1st order average strength of storage ring EDM is zero in rings with purely transverse electric ﬁeld – with only exclusion of magic energy point. \end{enumerate}

 \item{} So besides magic energy storage ring EDM, there are the following three diﬀerent types of a closed orbit design to set storage ring: